gboehl/DIMESampler.jl/README.rst

 The sampler has a series of advantages over conventional samplers:

 #.
-At core, DIME is a (very fast) **global multi-start optimizer** that converges to the posterior distribution.
+At core, DIME MCMC is a (very fast) **global multi-start optimizer** that converges to the posterior distribution.
 This makes any posterior mode density maximization prior to MCMC sampling superfluous.
 #.
-DIME is pretty robust for odd shaped, **bimodal distributions**.
+The DIME sampler is pretty robust for odd shaped, **bimodal distributions**.
 #.
-DIME is **parallelizable**: many chains can run in parallel, and the necessary number of draws decreases almost one-to-one with the number of chains.
+DIME MCMC is **parallelizable**: many chains can run in parallel, and the necessary number of draws decreases almost one-to-one with the number of chains.
 #.
 DIME proposals are generated from an **endogenous and adaptive proposal distribution**, thereby reducing the number of necessary meta-parameters and providing close-to-optimal proposal distributions.

 Installation